 What is level term life insurance?

-Level term life insurance is the most popular type of life insurance in the UK.
-It provides a fixed cash payout (known as the "sum assured") to your beneficiaries if you pass away during the policy term.
+Level term life insurance is the most widely-bought form of protection cover in the UK.
+It pays a single fixed cash sum (the "sum assured") to whoever you have nominated, provided you die within the term you have selected.

 Key Features

-- Fixed payout: The sum assured stays the same throughout the policy term
+- Fixed payout: The sum assured does not change for the duration of the policy

 How does level term life insurance work?

-- Policy ends: If you outlive the term, the policy ends with no payout
+- Policy expires: if you survive the term, cover simply ends and no payout is due

 Example Scenario